Saturday, June 07, 2014

 MAGIC (1978)

-Magic is described as a horror love story and it was adapted from William Goldman’s novel of the same name (he wrote the screenplay as well).
-Fats, the dummy isn’t possessed like his much later counterpart Chucky; it was more like Corky (Hopkins) was possessed by Fats.
-A ventriloquist provides the voice of the dummy and chooses it personality- it could be childlike, solemn, funny or cheeky; Fats was quite insolent.
-What was the odd connection between Corky and Fats and why did he choose to give Fats such a personality to begin with?
-Apparently, Corky has multiple personality disorder; Fats is his supposed to be his instrument but he was actually a means of unleashing his ‘other’ personality - a dominant, homicidal personality who controls him.
+Magic is described as a horror love story, and it was adapted from William Goldman’s novel of the same name (he wrote the screenplay as well).
+Fats, the dummy, isn’t possessed like his much later counterpart, Chucky; it was more like Corky (Hopkins) was possessed by Fats.
+A ventriloquist provides the voice of the dummy and chooses its personality- it could be childlike, solemn, funny or cheeky; Fats was quite insolent.
+What was the odd connection between Corky and Fats, and why did he choose to give Fats such a personality to begin with?
+Apparently, Corky has multiple personality disorder; Fats is supposed to be his instrument, but he was actually a means of unleashing his ‘other’ personality - a dominant, homicidal personality who controls him.
 Yeesh... sounds somehow like The Ventriloquist in the Batman comics!

 PINOCCHIO’S REVENGE (1996)

-A lawyer, Jennifer (Rosalind Allen) gets hold of a wooden doll (or is it puppet?) that was buried with a boy and his father was executed for the murder but the lawyer felt the man was hiding something important that could’ve cleared him.
-The lawyer’s daughter, Zoe mistakes it for a present for her and takes it for herself; talking to it like she talks to her dolls.
-But then things start happening to people who upset the child... a bully is pushed in front of a bus, her mother’s boyfriend is injured then later killed.
+A lawyer, Jennifer (Rosalind Allen), gets hold of a wooden doll (or is it a puppet?) that was buried with a boy and his father was executed for the murder, but the lawyer felt the man was hiding something important that could’ve cleared him.
+The lawyer’s daughter, Zoe, mistakes it for a present for her and takes it for herself, talking to it like she talks to her dolls.
+But then things start happening to people who upset the child... a bully is pushed in front of a bus, her mother’s boyfriend is injured, and then later killed.
 The child says Pinocchio did it, but the viewers don’t see him do it.
-We see scenes of her talking to Pinocchio and he answering back but a video tape at her therapist’s office of her doing so with no one else around, it glaringly showed the child is talking to herself!
+We see scenes of her talking to Pinocchio and he answering back, but a videotape at her therapist’s office of her doing so with no one else around glaringly shows the child is talking to herself!

-The climatic fight in the house; Jennifer sees Pinocchio with his strings cut and standing in the room... she runs for her life , he catches up with his knife in hand and they struggle and at the last minute she body slams him and he crashes onto a glass table.
-But hold on, it’s not Pinocchio... it’s Zoe lying there.
-Zoe is placed in psychiatric care; she doesn’t look nor speak to her mother and Jennifer still believes Zoe wasn’t the one who attacked her that night nor was responsible for the killings.
+The climactic fight in the house; Jennifer sees Pinocchio with his strings cut and standing in the room... she runs for her life, he catches up with his knife in hand and they struggle, and at the last minute she body slams him and he crashes onto a glass table.
+But hold on, it’s not Pinocchio...
+It’s Zoe lying there.
+Zoe is placed in psychiatric care; she doesn’t look or speak to her mother, and Jennifer still believes Zoe wasn’t the one who attacked her that night, nor was she responsible for the killings.

 Was the doll possessed by the devil?
-The accused child killer... if it was truly the doll who killed his son, he obviously kept quiet about it because of course no one will believe it.
-But, why did he bury the doll with the boy in the first place if it was responsible for the murder?
+The accused child killer... if it was truly the doll who killed his son, he obviously kept quiet about it because, of course, no one would believe it.
+But why did he bury the doll with the boy in the first place if it was responsible for the murder?
 Was he possessed by the doll or simply insane?

 What happened to the wooden doll in the end?